erlang/otp/erts/doc/guides/match_spec.md

   Accepts a depth parameter.
 The depth value will be `backtrace_depth` if the argument is greater.

+- **`stack_size`** - Returns the current size of the stack in the called function.
+  Same value as returned from `erlang:process_info(Pid, stack_size)`.
+  Because `return_to` messages not sent on tail calls, knowing the exact state of the stack on every call and return can be tricky.
+Knowing the stack size makes it possible to estimate the full trace more accurately, without having to pay the cost of getting a full stack trace.

 - **`display`** - For debugging purposes only.
 Displays the single argument as an Erlang term on `stdout`, which is seldom what is wanted.
 Returns `true` and